 Things to See and Do in Bathsheba:

-- Harrison’s Cave is a natural limestone formation with regular guided tours.
-It does get quite dark, so don’t venture in by yourself!
+- Harrison’s Cave is an accessible sea cave with regular guided tours.
+It does get quite dark, so don’t venture in without a quality headlamp!

 - Head down to Bathsheba Beach, a secluded spot surrounded by rocky cliffs with some truly unspoiled views of the Caribbean.